Netz00/CUDA-box-filter/README.md

 Also CPU/GPU speed comparison is build up with python script.

-Project is written in form of Jupyter Notebook using Google Colab GPU.
+Project is written in form of Jupyter Notebook and developed by using Google Colab GPU.

 [Notebook](./CUDA_Project_2023.ipynb)